 Plano, Texas, USA

 The process for managing and investigating complaints against law enforcement personnel can be complex, sensitive and highly-charged.
-This four and one-half day, nationally-prominent program will provide participants with the knowledge and insights required to conduct and administer timely, objective and thorough internal affairs inquiries.
+This three day, nationally-prominent program will provide participants with the knowledge and insights required to conduct and administer timely, objective and thorough internal affairs inquiries.

 Tuition includes all instruction and handouts.
 Lodging and meals are excluded.